The future of Walt Disney World: New rides, shows, and more

 From running through the streets of Paris, to exploring planets in space, or heading down to New Orleans for a Mardi Gras celebration, Walt Disney World plans to open several new attractions in the coming years that will immerse guests into rich environments full of fun and fantasy.

-For example, Disney said that ‘Remy’s Ratatouille Adventure’ will open at Epcot on the first day of the 50th anniversary celebration.
+For example, Disney said that ‘Remy’s Ratatouille Adventure’ opens at Epcot on the first day of the 50th anniversary celebration.
 The new attraction is based on Disney and Pixar’s Academy Award-winning animation, ‘Ratatouille.’

 That is just the first of several new attractions slated to come to Epcot.
 Disney announced in August 2019 that the park would undergo the "biggest transformation of any Disney park in history" over several years, bringing in new attractions, restaurants, and experiences.
 Starting October 1st, 2021, Epcot will be unified by four neighborhoods: World Showcase, World Nature, World Discovery, and World Celebration.